MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Admin managed trial

 Global admins use the Microsoft 365 admin center to start these trials and assign them to users.
 These trials are for 30 days.
 Tenant admins can add a trial (subscription-based) environment to their tenant, or new organizations can sign up for a new tenant and become the global admin.
 For new organizations, an admin-managed subscription is created with a specific number of licenses (usually 25); admins control which other users get licenses assigned to them.
 An admin-managed subscription has an end date that can be extended once (another 30 days).
-Admins can get Power Automate Premium, Power Automate Process or the Power Automate Hosted Process trial.
+Admins can get Power Automate premium, Power Automate process, or the Power Automate hosted process trial.

 Follow these steps to get started.